BadIdeaFactory/corporate/documents/operating.md

 The following decisions will require a formal input from the Hive Mind.

-The GitHub processes for each decision are outlined in CONTRIBUTING.md and those processes must be followed.
+The GitHub processes for each decision are outlined in CONTRIBUTING.md and those processes should be followed.

 - **Adding projects (Preliminary):** GitHub (needs Apathetic Support).
 This type of request is made by anybody who wants to submit their project or idea to BIFFUD for approval to become an official BIFFUD project.
-Upon preliminary approval the code base is incorporated into the BIFFUD repository and the project owners are given a biffud.com subdomain.
+Upon preliminary approval the code base is incorporated into the BIFFUD repository and the Beastmaster provides the project owners with a biffud.com subdomain.

 - **Adding projects:** Plotting Session (needs Strong Consensus).
 If the vote passes, the steps outlined in the preliminary vote description